 - Events related to air navigation services (collisions, close calls, etc.); and

-- Events related to airports and ground handlers treatment of passengers, mail, cargo.
+- Events related to airports and ground handlers' treatment of passengers, mail, and cargo.

 Related Aviation Safety Policy Articles